Gloria-46/recess-G-10/API_DOCUMENTATION.md

-# Uptrend Clothing Store - Vendor API Documentation
+# Uptrend Clothing Store - Retailer API Documentation

 ## Overview
-This API provides endpoints for vendor registration, authentication, and management for the Uptrend Clothing Store system.
-The API is designed to integrate with Java-based applications and other external systems.
+This API provides endpoints for retailer authentication and management for the Uptrend Clothing Store system.
+Registration is not available via API; retailers must be created by an administrator.

 ## Base URL
 ```